Natalia Bazhanova

-Natalia Evgenyevna Bazhanova (née Korsakova; in Russian: Наталья Евгеньевна Бажанова (девичья фамилия Корсакова); 4 January 1947 – 7 June 2014) was an influential Russian political scientist, historian, economist, educator, writer, and diplomat.
+Natalia Evgenyevna Bazhanova (née Korsakova; Russian: Наталья Евгеньевна Бажанова; 4 January 1947 – 7 June 2014) was an influential Russian political scientist, historian, economist, educator, writer, and diplomat.

 She gained wider prominence through her works on Korea, China, the United States, and a post-Cold War world order: Between Dead Dogmas and Practical Requirements.
 External Economic Relations of North Korea (1992); The Most Mysterious War of the XX Century (Korean Conflict 1950–1953) (1997); Chinese Mosaic (2011); America: Yesterday and Today, Volumes 1, 2 (2005); International Relations in the XXI century (2011) etc.

 Career

 1954–1964 – Secondary and high schools student in Baku and Moscow, graduated with distinction.

 1964–1969 – Student of Moscow State Institute of International Relations (MGIMO), majoring in Asian studies and world economy, graduated with distinction.

 1969–1973 – Senior Researcher, Institute of Oriental Studies, USSR Academy of Sciences.

 1974 – Successfully completed her Ph.D. at the Institute of Oriental Studies, USSR Academy of Sciences.
 The title: "The Role of Soviet-Korean Economic Cooperation in the Development of North Korea’s Economy".

 1973–1979 – Press Attaché of the USSR Consulate General in San Francisco (USA).